-Cycling is a term used for people who are on steroids, and need to take a month or two off in order to recuperate and recover from the negative side effects induced by steroids and performance enhancing drugs.
+Cycling is a term used for people who are on steroids.
+“Cycling” is taking a month or two off in order to recuperate and recover from the negative side effects induced by steroids/performance-enhancing drugs.

-Some articles I read online said that those who cycled creatine did not make gains as quickly as those who constantly supplemented with creatine.
+If anything, I saw some articles which said that those who cycled creatine did not make gains as quickly as those who constantly supplemented with creatine.